Karol Nawrocki: Political views

 Nawrocki is considered a nonpartisan, but with a conservative outlook.
 Nawrocki describes himself as a "representative of the broadly defined patriotic camp", and stresses that he has never belonged to a political party.
 He considers himself a "citizens' candidate" that will end the "Polish-Polish war".
 He declared that he is ready to support "any Polish government that demands the exhumation of Polish victims in Volhynia", and describes issues of history and social accountability as his "demarcation lines".
 Euronews describes the political alignment of Nawrocki's campaign as "patriotic, pro-Christian, pro-NATO and favourable to president Donald Trump".
-Financial Times described Nawrocki as "anti-liberal, anti-German, anti-EU".
+The Financial Times described Nawrocki as "anti-liberal, anti-German, anti-EU".
+Xinhua described Nawrocki's values as "prioritising national sovereignty, Catholic social teaching, and skepticism toward the EU".

 Social issues

-Nawrocki is a Catholic with culturally conservative views and accused the ruling coalition and LGBT groups of "sexualising children", demonstratively throwing a copy of the cover of Gender Queer: A Memoir into a paper shredder during the 2025 campaign.
+Nawrocki is a Catholic with culturally conservative views; he accused the ruling coalition and LGBT groups of "sexualising children".
+He stated that he strongly opposes "reinterpreting gender identity", and would allow "no compromises", demonstratively throwing a copy of the cover of Gender Queer: A Memoir into a paper shredder in 2025.
 Nawrocki supports maintaining close ties between the Catholic Church in Poland and the Polish government, the broad criminalisation of abortion, and opposes the legalisation of same-sex marriage, civil unions or extending legal rights to people in same-sex relationships, citing Catholic sexual ethics.

 During the campaign, Nawrocki stated: "There is a male sex and a female sex.
-And if anyone defies that, they don't understand the present, the past, or the future" and "marriage is a union between a man and a woman."
+And if anyone defies that, they don't understand the present, the past, or the future", and "marriage is a union between a man and a woman".
 Nawrocki also opposes euthanasia, and his position on abortion has been described as "even more conservative than that of PiS itself"; he stated that he would not allow the return of pre-2021 abortion laws in Poland, which allowed abortion in case of serious diseases, arguing: "I would not sign a law that would reinstate the agreement on abortion.
 As a future president, I cannot allow the abortion of children with Down syndrome."

-He stresses his commitment to promote Polish patriotism, Christian values and national sovereignty, and has declared the need to defend traditional social values.
-He has stated his strong opposition to removal of crosses from state buildings.
-He holds anti-communist views, and has criticised the Polish education system, claiming that Polish education is controlled by the "post-communist party environment".
-In February 2024, he was listed as one of the persons wanted by the Russian Federation on criminal charges for the removal of monuments commemorating the Red Army erected in the former Polish People's Republic in the years 1944–1989.
-He has described cursed soldiers as national heroes of Poland and praised Law and Justice for implementing a National Remembrance Day in their honour.

-He declared himself an opponent of the EU's migration policy and announced his intention to terminate the EU's migration pact.
+He stresses his commitment to Polish patriotism, Christian values and national sovereignty, and has declared the need to defend traditional social values.
+He strongly opposes the removal of crosses from state buildings.
+He holds anti-communist views, and has criticised the Polish education system, claiming that it is controlled by the "post-communist party environment".
+In February 2024, he was listed as one of the persons wanted by the Russian Federation on criminal charges for the removal of monuments commemorating the Red Army erected in the Polish People's Republic in the years 1944–1989.
+He has described cursed soldiers as national heroes of Poland and praised PiS for implementing a National Remembrance Day in their honour.
+He is an opponent of the EU's migration policy and wishes to terminate the EU's migration pact.